steveklabnik/blog/source/_posts/2011-10-25-your-startup-is-not-a-platform.markdown

 I'd make this rant longer, but I really need a good platform that addresses my market segment.
-Ideally, it'll enable some win-win synergies with other channel partner and grow the pie for both of us.
+Ideally, it'll enable some win-win synergies with other channel partners and grow the pie for both of us.
 Until then, I really won't find a good solution for this real pain I feel as a content producer.